3Squared/ForgeUI-3/.changeset/six-zebras-deny.md

 ---

 - Fix issue where PrimeVue slots weren't rendering.
+- Fix issue where CancelClass and SubmitClass didn't affect button styling.
 - Fix styling issue where close and maximise icons were too big.